This post may include affiliate links; see our disclosure policy.

 The milk frother method is quick and easy

-1. Heat the milk to scalding (see above).
-Note that you’ll get best results with 1 cup of milk with this method — so it may make more than 1 drink depending on the recipe.
+1. Heat the milk to scalding or 150°F. You’ll get best results with 1 cup of milk with this method, so it may make more than 1 drink depending on the recipe.

 2. Add the scalding milk to the French press.
 Pump using quick, short plunges until foamy bubbles form, about 30 seconds.
 If you’re using oat milk, pump only about 25 times because the foam can deflate when overwhipped.